How to Tell Your Boss or Team You’re Burnt Out Without Fear: A Practical Guide to Prepare and Protect Yourself

 Cognitive: Brain fog, forgetfulness, poor concentration, decision fatigue.

 Pro tip: Work with a licensed therapist, mental health provider, or physician who can document your symptoms.
 This isn’t about being dramatic.
-It’s about protecting your rights.
+It’s about protecting your rights and your career.
 That documentation can support:

 Workplace accommodation requests (hello, ADA).